 This pre-planning will help develop the program with calendar-based frequencies or the use of equipment to perform activities that are considered important for maintenance.

 Having a preventative maintenance plan in place can extend the lifespan of your expensive equipment, helping to prevent future failures.
 And within preventive maintenance, there is a more advanced variant, known as predictive maintenance.

-The latter consists of analyzing and monitoring the state of your facilities in order to detect future deficiencies and make maintenance recommendations.
+The latter consists of analysing and monitoring the state of your facilities in order to detect future deficiencies and make maintenance recommendations.